Introduction

 Advanced First Aid Kit Items

 If you have advanced first aid training, you should consider expanding your first aid kit.
-This is especially important if you are often in remote locations.
+This is especially important if you often travel to remote locations.
 Medical help may not be readily available there.
 Include the following items in your kit:

 - Tourniquet to control severe bleeding